home-iq/dev-team-stats-tracker/docs/vapi-call-tracker.md

 - `recordingUrl`: URL to the call recording (for ended calls)
 - `userTalked`: Boolean indicating if the user talked during the call
 - `userMessageCount`: Number of user messages during the call
-- `bookingSuccessful`: Boolean indicating if the bookCalendlyTime function was called successfully
+- `bookingSuccessful`: String with formatted booking information if a booking was made, or false if no booking

 ## Usage in n8n Workflow
 This function is designed to be used in an n8n workflow with: